-In accordance with the specific profile of our school, we place the subject and pedagogical focus of our lessons on bilingual education in German and English as well as broadening mathematical and scientific topics, and their use in questions and areas relating to careers and everyday life.
+In accordance with the specific profile of our school, we place the subject and pedagogical focus of our lessons on bilingual education in German and English as well as broadening mathematical, scientific and information technolgy topics, and their use in questions and areas relating to careers and everyday life.

 In our school, we teach using the Berlin Curriculum Framework and plan our teaching based on the Berlin timetable.
 Subject teaching is spread across the six primary school levels as well as the secondary school levels and is taught equally in both English and in German.
 The ratio of teaching in German/English can vary between individual year levels.

 We design our teaching to be methodically and didactically goal oriented.
 This is achieved through internal differentiation, Team-Teaching and Support-Teaching, learning support in small groups, cross-curricular project days, group and partner work, station work, discussions, presentations, learning methodology training, media supported teaching, and also through classic forms and methods such as frontal teaching (in particular the instructional phase), direct literacy input and various forms of dictation.

 How is the day organised?

 - Lessons conclude at 15:30

 - Early leaving time on Mondays at 13:30 for Years 1 and 2 and at 14:10 for Years 3 and 4

 - Early leaving time on Wednesday at 14:50 for Years 7 to 10

 - Early leaving time on Fridays at 13:30 for Years 1 to 6 and 10

 Daily schedules may vary from time to time due to lessons in DaZ (German as a Second Language) or EAL (English as a Second Language) or swimming lessons in Year 3.